-Form is the organ which takes, cognizance of configuration generally.
-It is essential to portrait painters, and greatly aids the naturalist: to it and Individuality Cuvier owed much of his success as a comparative anatomist.
+Form is the organ which takes cognizance of configuration generally.
+It is essential to portrait painters, and greatly aids the naturalist: to it and Individuality, Cuvier owed much of his success as a comparative anatomist.
 The figure of an animal or of a bone never left his mind, but served him ever after for the purpose of comparison.
 Every fact which he obtained became linked with every other fact, and he was thus enabled to make his astonishing discoveries in osteology.
 Form is very large in the Chinese, and this seems to explain what has appeared so puzzling with regard to their written language.
 We produce all our words by the combination of twenty-six letters, while they have almost a separate character for every word, which renders their language so difficult of attainment to Europeans.
 The difference in people is very great in their power of perceiving and remembering form.
 One man from taking a glance at an object will sketch it accurately; another could not give a correct representation however long he laboured.
 It aids the architect to produce noble designs, and the milliners, mantua-makers, and tailors to invent patterns.
 It will be found large in most celebrated painters, sculptors, and natural historians.
-Those artists who, in spite of great natural talents, fail in making correct likenesses, will be even their most intimate friends when they accidentally meet them in the street.
-I am acquainted with a gentleman who is so extremely small in Form and Individuality that he has the greatest difficulty in recognising his wife and children, and passes them in the street without knowing them, but he readily recognizes them by their voices when they speak to him.
+Those artists who, in spite of great natural talents, fail in making correct likenesses, will be found relatively smaller in this organ than the other artistical faculties.